April 20, 2018

 In addition, Arizona state law also prohibits discrimination based on:

-In Arizona, companies with 15 or more employees are subject to the state's antidiscrimination law.
+In Arizona, employers with 15 or more employees are subject to the state's antidiscrimination law.

 The Civil Rights Division enforces state antidiscrimination law in Arizona.
 You can contact the Civil Rights Division at 602-542-5263 or 877-491-5742 or or go to its website.